Green Monster: Scoreboard

 Long after the much-higher location manual scoreboard from c.1914 existed (as seen in the 1914 photo), the placement of the modern "ground-level" manual scoreboard occurred in 1934.
 It forms the lower half of the Green Monster and is still updated by hand from behind the wall throughout the game.
 The American League scores are also updated from behind the wall.
 The National League scores need to be updated from the front of the wall between innings.
 There is also a board which shows the current American League East standings.
 There are 127 slots in the wall and a team of three score keepers move around 2 lb, 13 by 16 in plates to represent the score.
 Yellow numbers are used to represent in-inning scores and white numbers are used to represent final inning tallies.
 The numbers of the current pitchers weigh 3 lb and measure 16 by 16 in.

 Carlton Fisk's "body English" when he hit his game-winning home run in Game 6 of the 1975 World Series, "waving" the ball fair, was captured on a TV camera stationed in the scoreboard.

-Morse Code
+Morse code

-The Morse Code that appears from top to bottom in the white lines of the American League scoreboard are the initials of former owners Thomas A. Yawkey and Jean R. Yawkey.